-Charge Against Woman Indicted In Death Of Her Own Fetus Has Been Dropped
+Alabama Prosecutors Dismiss Charge Against Woman Indicted In Death Of Her Own Fetus

 "It's one of the scariest things I've seen in 45 years," White, who is on the legal team representing Jones, told NPR on Tuesday.
 "This young woman lost the baby she was carrying.
 She was shot, almost mortally wounded."

-White noted that the fatal shooting was just the start of Jones' troubles.
-She lost her home to a fire then losing her job while she was recovering from the gunshot injury.
+White noted that the shooting was just the start of Jones' troubles.
+She lost her home to a fire and then lost her job while she was recovering from the gunshot injury.
 She is also caring for her 6-year-old child.

-The case was seen as a potential test of a law Alabama voters passed in November granting a fetus all the same legal rights of a person.
+The case was seen as a potential test of a law that Alabama voters passed in November granting a fetus all the same legal rights of a person.
 The law was intended to "support the sanctity of unborn life."

 The case, which caused international headlines, ignited a debate about fetal homicide laws, which recognize a fetus as a potential victim in crimes against women.
-Alabama is one of 38 states that currently have fetal homicide laws, according to the National Conference of State Legislatures, which notes that Alabama's law considers a fetus a "person," including embryos and fetuses "regardless of viability" in cases of assault or criminal homicide.
+Alabama is one of 38 states that currently have fetal homicide laws, according to the National Conference of State Legislatures, which notes that Alabama's law defines "person" to include fetuses and embryos, "regardless of viability," in cases of assault or criminal homicide.

+The American Civil Liberties Union said in a statement that Jones should never have been indicted.

+"The DA's decision here represents precisely what we want to see in these critical moments: a prosecutor who is not afraid to use discretion and the power to refuse to prosecute when justice demands the charges be dropped," said the civil rights group.